Yallourn Coal Mine

 The Act and regulations require EnergyAustralia to prepare and submit a Declared Mine Rehabilitation Plan by 1 October 2025.

-To find out how to access a copy of the draft plan and learn more about making a submission, visit EnergyAustralia's have your say page.
+To learn more about next steps, visit EnergyAustralia's have your say page.

 Regulatory compliance

-Resources Victoria’s Earth Resources Regulator continues to monitor EnergyAustralia’s mining operations to ensure compliance with the regulatory requirements pertaining to Declared Mines.
+Resources Victoria monitors EnergyAustralia’s mining operations to ensure compliance with the regulatory requirements pertaining to Declared Mines.
 This includes undertaking quarterly audits of mine stability, rehabilitation, environment and fire risk.

 Read more about regulatory compliance.